Have you ever looked at your morning coffee and wondered whether it's really ethical coffee you're drinking?

 We're always striving towards this level of transparency, as you can see in the descriptions of our speciality coffees.

-We've also got lots of information about our sustainability practices which you can check out too!
+We've also got lots of information about our sustainability practices, which you can check out too!

 What to look for and where to find Ethical Coffee UK